We are NOT currently accepting contributions

 ALSF seeks to expand the projects available from the ScPCA Portal by accepting submissions from researchers with existing single-cell datasets.
 Submitted datasets will be made publicly available on the ScPCA Portal.
 Researchers that submit data may be eligible to receive a one-time small grant of unrestricted funds to be used for childhood cancer research.

-Complete the Intake Form
+Complete the Interest Form

 Award

-Up to 5 eligible researchers will receive $5000 in unrestricted funds.
 Once an eligible single-cell dataset submission has been completed and approved by the Data Lab, researchers will be invited to complete a grant application for the unrestricted funds consisting of basic contact and payment information.
 Eligibility will be determined at ALSF’s discretion.
 Funds are available on a first-come-first-served basis and distributed to the researcher’s institution, which must be a non-profit institution.
 ALSF does not allow any funds to be used for research utilizing human embryonic stem cells or nonhuman primates.
 Research with human induced pluripotent stem cells is permissible.
-The first step in the submission process is to fill out this form to verify whether a dataset is suitable for inclusion in the ScPCA Portal.

 Researchers are encouraged to engage with the Childhood Cancer Data Lab (Data Lab) before and during the preparation of their submissions.
 Interested parties can join drop-in office hours sessions with Data Lab team members on Zoom or reach out to the Data Lab directly via email (See Contact the Data Lab).